EX-XDRiVER/Chart-Documentation/unlocks.md

 `HasClearedThisSong()`
 - Returns true if the player has cleared any chart for this song.

+`GetBestScore()`
+- This will get the player's best score on the chart.

+`GetBestEXScore()`
+- This will get the player's best EX score on the chart.

+`GetBestTime()`
+- This will get the player's best time on the chart.
+This returns -1 if the player has not played the chart, or if the time is a DNF.

 `GetBestMedal()`
 - This will get the player's best medal on the chart, and returns a numeric representation of the medal type.

 `GetBestWings()`
-- This will get the player's best wings on the chart.
+- This will get the player's best wings on the chart, and returns a numeric representation of the wings type.

 `GetGroup()`
 - Gets the 'group' this folder is located in.
 This does NOT include the 'subgroup', only the parent folder.